greetejas/DataCleaningAssignment/README.md

 ```{r}
 source("run_analysis.R")
 ```

+### Note:
+Refer the comments in the script for the description of analysis steps for additional info.

 # Outputs:
 ### Tidy DataSet of Averages
 A dataframe of 180 rows and 35 columns will be generated as output.
 The structure/explanations of these can be found in the "CodeBook.md".
 The tidy dataset represents the average values of each measurements computed for each activity in each subjects.